Sufficient principal component regression for pattern discovery in transcriptomic data: Abstract

 \section{Abstract}

-Methods for global measurement of transcript abundance such as microarrays and RNA-seq generate datasets in which the number of measured features far exceeds the number of observations.
+\textbf{Motivation:} Methods for global measurement of transcript abundance such as microarrays and RNA-Seq generate datasets in which the number of measured features far exceeds the number of observations.
 Extracting biologically meaningful and experimentally tractable insights from such data therefore requires high-dimensional prediction.
 Existing sparse linear approaches to this challenge have been stunningly successful, but some important issues remain.
-These methods can fail to select the correct features, predict poorly relative to non-sparse alternatives, or ignore any unknown grouping structures for the features.
-We propose a method called \methodname that yields improved predictions in high-dimensional tasks including regression and classification, especially in the typical context of omics with correlated features. \methodname first estimates sparse principal components and then estimates a linear model on the recovered subspace.
+These methods can fail to select the correct features, predict poorly relative to non-sparse alternatives, or ignore any unknown grouping structures for the features. \textbf{Results:} We propose a method called \methodname that yields improved predictions in high-dimensional tasks including regression and classification, especially in the typical context of omics with correlated features. \methodname first estimates sparse principal components and then estimates a linear model on the recovered subspace.
 Because the estimated subspace is sparse in the features, the resulting predictions will depend on only a small subset of genes. \methodname works well on a variety of simulated and experimental transcriptomic data, performing nearly optimally when the model assumptions are satisfied.
-We also demonstrate near-optimal theoretical guarantees.
+We also demonstrate near-optimal theoretical guarantees. \textbf{Key words:} Algorithms; Feature selection; Prediction; Classification \textbf{Availability:} Code and raw data are freely available at \url{https://github.com/dajmcdon/suffpcr}.
+Package documentation may be viewed at \url{https://dajmcdon.github.io/suffpcr}. \textbf{Contact:} \href{daniel@stat.ubc.ca}{daniel@stat.ubc.ca}